-- (1) For any conversion that will include a unit that will be deed restricted for affordability, Aan Affordable Housing Implementation Plan (AHIP) for the affordable unit, approved at the discretion of the Director of Housing, must be agreed to and signed by the Applicant and Director of Housing for development subject to this section. - (2) The review boards shall require applicants to execute and record a deed restriction limiting the sale or rental of affordable units to eligible households in perpetuity with the Middlesex South Registry of Deeds, or filed with the Land Registration Office, and submit a final AHIP to the Director of Housing for approval as a condition of any conversion permit approval. - (d) Conversion permit expiration.
-A conversion permit shall lapse and the owner shall reapply for a new permit subject to the then current provisions of this ordinance or any successor ordinance in the case of either of the following: (1) the owner has failed to file a master deed within one year after the date on which the conversion permit has been granted; or (2) the unit for which a conversion permit has been granted has not been sold to a bona fide purchaser within two years after the date of the granting of said permit. - (1) A conditional/preliminary conversion permit shall lapse, and the owner shall reapply for a new permit subject to the then current provision of this ordinance or any successor ordinance, on the last day of the month a unit's notice period expires, or, if a unit does not have a notice period, on the last day of the month one year from date of issuance, unless a final permit has been requested on a form provided by the board. - (2) A final conversion permit shall lapse by operation of law and the owner shall reapply for a new permit subject to the then current provisions of this ordinance or any successor ordinance in the case of either of the following: - (A) The owner has failed to file a master deed within one year after the date on which the final conversion permit has been granted; - (B) The unit for which a final conversion permit has been granted has not been sold to a bona fide purchaser for fair market value in an arm's length transaction within two years after the date of the granting of said permit;

-- (I) Where a tenant in a unit within the same housing accommodation is entitled to enhanced protections under this ordinance, an owner may extend the date by which non-entitled units within the same housing accommodations are required to be sold to be the lesser of either (i) the date the entitled unit must be sold by, or (ii) six years after the non-entitled unit receives a final permit.
+- (1) For any conversion that will include a unit that will be deed restricted for affordability, an Affordable Housing Implementation Plan (AHIP), approved at the discretion of the Director of Housing, must be agreed to and signed by the Applicant and Director of Housing. - (2) The review boards shall require applicants to execute and record a deed restriction limiting the sale or rental of affordable units to eligible households in perpetuity with the Middlesex South Registry of Deeds, or filed with the Land Registration Office, and submit a final AHIP to the Director of Housing for approval as a condition of any conversion permit approval.

+(d) Conversion permit expiration.

+- (1) A conditional/preliminary conversion permit shall lapse, and the owner shall reapply for a new permit subject to the then current provision of this ordinance or any successor ordinance, on the last day of the month a unit's notice period expires, or, if a unit does not have a notice period, on the last day of the month one year from date of issuance, unless a final permit has been requested on a form provided by the board. - (2) A final conversion permit shall lapse by operation of law and the owner shall reapply for a new permit subject to the then current provisions of this ordinance or any successor ordinance in the case of either of the following: - (A) The owner has failed to file a master deed within one year after the date on which the final conversion permit has been granted; - (B) The unit for which a final conversion permit has been granted has not been sold to a bona fide purchaser for fair market value in an arm's length transaction within two years after the date of the granting of said permit; - (I) Where a tenant in a unit within the same housing accommodation is entitled to enhanced protections under this ordinance, an owner may extend the date by which non-entitled units within the same housing accommodations are required to be sold to be the lesser of either (i) the date the entitled unit must be sold by, or (ii) six years after the non-entitled unit receives a final permit.
 Owners shall notify board staff if they are seeking this extension when requesting a final permit for non-entitled unit(s). - (C) When a unit is intended to be sold to family within the fourth degree of kindred but the sale is not executed within six months of the final permit being issued, or if said family member does not maintain ownership for at least two years after the sale.
-The owner shall submit proof of filing of the master deed and proof of sale of each unit to review board staff within thirty days of each occurrence. - (D) Where a deed restriction limiting the sale or rental to eligible households is not recorded prior to the issuance of a certificate of occupancy, or a certificate of occupancy is not required, prior to the initial sale of the unit as a condominium. - (3) A final conversion permit shall not lapse in the following circumstances: - (A) When a unit qualified for a waiver is excluded from of the one-year notice period under Section 7-64(a)(1)(B) to the board and the unit continues to be occupied by an owner, or a non-rent paying tenant or occupant, as their primary place of residence.
+The owner shall submit proof of filing of the master deed and proof of sale of each unit to review board staff within thirty days of each occurrence. - (D) Where a deed restriction limiting the sale or rental to eligible households is not recorded prior to the issuance of a certificate of occupancy, or a certificate of occupancy is not required, prior to the initial sale of the unit as a condominium. - (3) A final conversion permit shall not lapse in the following circumstances:

+(A) When a unit is excluded from the twoone-year notice period and the unit continues to be occupied by an owner, or a non-rent paying tenant or occupant, as their primary place of residence.